-Dan became Chief Executive of NPC following a variety of posts in public policy and economics.
-NPC is a charity think tank and consultancy aiming to increase the impact of the charitable and non-profit sector.
-Dan was Head of the Number 10 Policy Unit and Senior Adviser to the Prime Minister on the Economy from 2007 to 2010.
+Dan became Chief Executive of NPC in 2011 following a variety of posts in public policy and economics.
+He was Head of the Number 10 Policy Unit and Senior Adviser to the Prime Minister on the Economy from 2007 to 2010.
 Dan has been Chair of the Council of Economic Advisers in the Treasury, and has worked as a special adviser to the Secretary of State in the Education Department as well as at DTI and DCLG.
 He was a Director in the Economics segment of FTI Consulting.
-Dan ran the New Local Government Network think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004 and was Senior Economist at the IPPR in the 1990s.
+He ran the New Local Government Network think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004 and was Senior Economist at the IPPR in the 1990s.

 Dan is a member of the Early Action Taskforce, which helps make the case for a shift in priorities away from coping with the consequences of social problems towards work that prevents them arising.
 He is a member of the Advisory Boards for Big Society Capital, Impetus – PEF, and the Centre for Public Scrutiny.
 He is a Visiting Fellow at Southampton University, a trustee of 19 Princelet Street and of the What Works Centre for Wellbeing, and a former member of the Research Committee of the ESRC and of the Greater Manchester Economic Advisory Panel.